-The Webis Query Segmentation Corpus 2010 (Webis-QSeC-10) contains segmentations for 53,437 web queries obtained from Mechanical Turk crowdsourcing.
-For each query, 10 MTurk workers were asked to segment the query.
+The Webis Query Segmentation Corpus 2010 (Webis-QSeC-10) contains segmentations for 53,437 web queries obtained from Mechanical Turk crowdsourcing (4,850 used for training in our CIKM 2012 paper).
+For each query, at least 10 MTurk workers were asked to segment the query.
 The corpus represents the distribution of their decisions.

-We provide the training set as a single folder in a Zip archive which contains several files.
-The file "webis-qsec-10-training-set-queries.txt" contains the query strings and a unique ID for each query.
-The file "webis-qsec-10-training-set-segmentations.txt" contains the crowdsourced segmentations with their number of votes per query ID (see below for an example).
-The folder "data" contains all the data (n-gram frequencies, PMI values, POS tags, etc.) needed to replicate the evaluation results of our proposed segmentation algorithms.
-For convenience reasons, the folder "segmentations-of-algorithms" contains the segmentations that our proposed algorithms compute on the training set.
+We provide the training and test sets as single folders in Zip archives containing several files.
+The files "...-queries.txt" contain the query strings and a unique ID for each query.
+The files "...-segmentations-crowdsourced.txt" contain the crowdsourced segmentations with their number of votes per query ID (see below for an example).
+The "data" folders contain all the data (n-gram frequencies, PMI values, POS tags, etc.) needed to replicate the evaluation results of our proposed segmentation algorithms.
+For convenience reasons, the folder "segmentations-of-algorithms" contain the segmentations that our proposed algorithms compute.

 Sample queries with internal ID (as in "Webis-QSeC-10-training-set-queries.txt"):